 I began pondering over this statement after witnessing a heated debate between friends one night.
-A couple of them were passionate about their side of the argument that life was indeed unfair and that we’re all merely pawns being moved around by dominating, external forces on the chessboard of life.
+A couple of them were passionate about their side of the argument that life was indeed unfair and that we’re all merely pawns being moved around on the chessboard of life.

-While I didn’t rebuke their reasoning straightaway, a big part of me sensed that there was some degree of fallacy in their approach.
-During those moments, when the two opposing sides of my posse of intellectuals battled, I decided to temporarily shelf the issue so that I could reflect on it in depth later.
+While I didn’t rebuke their reasoning straightaway, a big part of me sensed that there was a degree of fallacy in their argument.
+Instead of sharing my half-baked views, I shelfed the issue so that I could reflect on it later.

-When we’re steeped in physical reality, where we can only observe the surface of things, it will be evident that the flow of life is orchestrated by specific scientific laws and principles.
-For example, the principle of the food chain that determines the hunters and who gets hunted.
-Or the cycle of life that guarantees that every entity that exists goes through a sequential process of birth, aging and death.
+When we’re steeped in physical reality, where we can only observe the surface of things, it will be evident that life is governed by scientific laws and principles.
+For example, the principle of the food chain determines the hunters and who gets hunted.
+Or the cycle of life that guarantees that every entity that exists goes through a the process of birth, aging and death.

 Even within our own society, we have created political and economic infrastructures that could deeply impact our fates.
 A capitalist society breeds a distinct hierarchy of the rich, middle-class and the poor, and a potential inequality in the distribution of wealth.
 A corrupt government is capable of misusing power to take away our rights and create policies that make our lives tougher and inconvenient.

 When we look at things from this vantage point, life can certainly seem unfair, cold and impersonal.
-It can be a hard reality to swallow, considering that we’re both rational and emotional beings, constantly trying to make sense of the occurrences in our lives.
-We wonder why certain things panned out the way they did by connecting the dots in our past.
-It’s just in our nature to be curious and to seek the truth.
+It can be a hard reality to swallow as we try to make sense of why certain things pan out the way they do.

-Whether you believe that our fates are a result of cold and impersonal cosmic laws or you believe that we live in a compassionately-driven universe that steadily maintains the scales of justice, these steps will help you develop a practical yet a feel-good and empowering POV on life’s fairness:
+Whether you believe that our fates are a result of cold and impersonal cosmic laws or you believe that we live in a compassionately-driven universe that maintains the scales of justice, these steps will help you develop a practical yet empowering view on life’s fairness:

-- Question your views on fairness: Fairness is relative to our frame of reference, which is heavily based on our thinking and what we’ve been through in life.
+1. Question your views on fairness: Fairness is relative to our frame of reference, which is heavily based on our thinking and what we’ve been through in life.
 Our idea of fairness is derived from our opinion of how things should work and our self-interest versus the reality of how things actually are.
-While we’re free to have our own take on things, it would greatly benefit us to set our expectations with a neutral and balanced approach versus wishful thinking.
-Remember that there’s no right or wrong way in most matters, so be open to seeing situations from different angles to obtain a well-rounded perspective.
+While we’re free to have our own take on things, it would greatly benefit us to set our expectations with a neutral and balanced approach versus feelings of entitlement.
+There’s no right or wrong way in most matters, and we have to be open to seeing situations from different angles to obtain a well-rounded perspective.

-- Practice gratitude: While it’s important to address the vital issues in our lives and the world, we should watch out for not becoming overly critical about all the cracks that we see in the walls that surround us.
+5. Practice gratitude: While it’s important to address the vital issues, we should watch out for not becoming overly critical about all the cracks that we see in the walls around us.
 If you ever find yourself slipping into a state of despondency and fear, pause and redirect your focus towards what is right and what is working.
 The best way to make this shift is by being appreciative of all the things that you’re grateful for in your life.
-Gratitude is a powerful force that can instantly extinguish any feelings of resentment and replace them with a profound sense of joy.
+Gratitude is a powerful force that can instantly extinguish any feelings of resentment and replace them with joy.
 Cultivate a daily practice of listing down a few things that you’re grateful for in a gratitude journal, while allowing the feelings of gratitude to permeate every fiber of your being.

-The next time you find yourself disturbed or frustrated with your reality, remind yourself that the power to transform things already resides deep within you.
-Like an alchemist, you have the means to transmute any unfairness and become a catalyst for change once you’re able to connect with your true essence.
+The next time you find yourself frustrated with your reality, remind yourself that the power to transform things already resides deep within you.
+Like an alchemist, you have the means to transmute any perceived unfairness and become a catalyst for positive change.

 All my best on your journey,

-Question for you: Do you believe that life does not seem fair?
-If yes, why?
+Question for you: Do you believe that life isn’t fair?
+Why or why not?